hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Even my own faults and failings I reveal.
 >
 > Bel.
-Did you e'er join E. W. or Mister T.?
+Did you e'er join E. W. or mister T.[^97]?
 >
-> Or e'er take lessons from a Mister B.?
+> Or e'er take lessons from a mister B.?

->
+[^97]: These initials will be easily identified by the parties and many of the London teachers.

 > Chassée.
 What!
 I take lessons from a sorry crew.
 >
 > Who only copy me. – Oh!
 Sacre Dieu!